SRAMloll/Quiz-Application-Neighbour-Laws---Project-course/readme.txt

 Description

-This is a quiz application, asking one question at a time to a user.
+This is a quiz application, asking five questions to a user.
 The user has the choice between three options A, B and C.
-The user is informed of correctness or incorrectness of the answer upon clicking on the submit button.
+The user is informed of his score upon clicking on the submit button.
 The score is displayed after answering all the questions (5 in total).
-The time taken to reply the question is also displayed at the end.
 A Restart button allows to restart the quizz, and the score will be set to 0.
-The theme of the quiz is a legal one/ Neighbour's rights.
+The theme chosen of the quiz is Neighbour's rights.
 Gamifying the law to render it a little less boring...

 Technologies used:
 HTML